perguth/chromeos-welcome-to-estonia/README.md

-# Chrome OS: Welcome to Estonia
+# ChromeOS: Welcome to Estonia

-> Sets up Chrome OS with all the tools needed for the e-Residency of Estonia.
+> Sets up ChromeOS with all the tools needed for the e-Residency of Estonia.

 It installs and configures: